Ivenyang/cocos-docs/manual/framework/native/getting-started/v3.0/how to run cpp-tests on iOS/en.md

-# How to run cpp-tests on iOS
+# How to Run Cpp-tests on iOS

 ## Environmental Requirements